Updated: January 7, 2025

 CLEAN ENERGY MAY BE PRIMED TO BECOME THE FOUNDATION OF GLOBAL ENERGY SYSTEMS

 Wind and solar adoption accelerated clean power’s penetration of the global electricity mix.
-Renewable energy sources now generate 29% of all global electricity, up from the 17-19% share held from 1985-2009.1 Advances made in solar and wind technologies, and supportive policies, made this possible.
-More efficient and reliable solar panels and wind turbines, on top of financial support from the public sector, has dramatically lowered the cost of clean power to well below that of fossil fuels.2 This is incentivizing rapid adoption and economies of scale that have driven further cost declines.3 Looking forward, the International Energy Agency (IEA) projects that global renewable electricity capacity could increase more than 60% by 2026, representing 95% of all new power capacity.4
+Renewable energy sources now generate 30% of all global electricity, up from the 19% share held in 2000.1 Advances made in solar and wind technologies, and supportive policies, made this possible.
+More efficient and reliable solar panels and wind turbines, on top of financial support from the public sector, has dramatically lowered the cost of clean power to well below that of fossil fuels.2 This is incentivizing rapid adoption and economies of scale that have driven further cost declines.3 Looking forward, the International Energy Agency (IEA) projects that global renewable energy sources could account for more than 42% of global electricity generation by 2028, with the share of wind and solar doubling to 25%.4

 CLEAN ENERGY ENJOYS A GLOBAL EMBRACE

-Countries around the world are transitioning to clean energy sources for reliable, affordable and clean power.
+Countries around the world are transitioning to clean energy sources for reliable, affordable, and clean power.
 Amid 2022’s energy supply shock, governments enacted new legislation to rapidly expand clean energy infrastructure.
-As a result, by 2030, annual investment could reach $2 trillion, 50% more than today.5
+A combined $2 trillion is needed annually across renewables and grid & storage in order to reach the 2030 tripling goal established at COP28, doubling the current investment as of February 2024.5

 In the U.S., the Inflation Reduction Act, marking the most significant action Congress has ever taken on clean energy and climate change,6 has the potential to be a gamechanger for both supply and demand.
 It includes approximately $370 billion in clean energy-related spending to strengthen domestic energy security and reduce emissions, investing in wind and solar power production, manufacturing across the clean energy value chain, and clean energy-enabling technologies related to electrification and energy efficiency.